SaarthakMaini/How_to_earn_money_twitterspace/README.md

 * Just get started!!
 * Disclose that you are sponsoring

-## Thank you for the twiiter space, I got to learn a lot!!
+## Thank you for the twitter space @Eddie Jaoude, I got to learn a lot!!
-## Let's connect
+## Let's connect!!
 ## https://twitter.com/SaarthakMaini